-ChatGPT for Meeting Notes — Transcript to Action Items
+ChatGPT Meeting Notes: Transcript to Action Items (2026)

-Turn a meeting transcript into structured notes, decisions, and action items — without letting the model invent commitments that were never made.
+Turn a meeting transcript into structured notes, decisions, and action items with ChatGPT Record mode or a paste-in workflow — without letting the model invent commitments nobody made.

 What this covers